-Felling hazardous trees is exactly as it sounds – hazardous.
-There are many ways of bringing a tree to the ground safely; there are also many ways to safely remove a stump, but only with proper training, the right equipment, and an experienced team.
+Removing hazardous trees is exactly as it sounds – hazardous.
+There are many ways of bringing a tree to the ground safely; there are also many ways to safely remove a tree stump, but only with proper training, equipment, and an experienced tree services team.
 While tree removal is a last resort, there are circumstances when it is recommended such as when the tree is causing an obstruction, causing harm to other desirable trees, or needs to be relocated or replaced by a more suitable tree.

 What defines a ‘hazardous’ tree?

 - by what means the tree is hanging or if it is stuck on another tree or building